Swatimakol/PyBer_Analysis/README.md

 ![](/analysis/Total_summary.png)

-With the above chat we understand that Urban areas ahve more drivers leading to more rides which in turn gives low average fare price for a rider as well as to the driver.
+With the above chart we understand that Urban areas have more drivers leading to more rides which in turn gives low average fare price for a rider as well as to the driver.
-The Rural areas are in the bottom of the list with higher avergae fare price to a rider but it gives better average price to the rider in comaprison to Suburban and Urban.
+The Rural areas are in the bottom of the list with higher average fare price to a rider but it gives better average price to the rider in comaprison to Suburban and Urban.

 #### Multiple-line Chart